 Additional vaccination events are planned this week for Tyson team members in San Lorenzo, California, Rochelle, Illinois, Noel, Missouri and Enid, Oklahoma.

 Over the past two weeks, 15,000 of the company’s U.S. employees have been vaccinated at 30 onsite events across the country.
 This includes more than 1,200 team members who were vaccinated March 9 and 10 at Tyson facilities in Fayetteville and Springdale, Arkansas.
-Photos, b-roll and team member interviews from the Fayetteville event are available for download.
+B-roll and team member interviews from the Fayetteville event are available for download.

 In preparation for vaccinations, Tyson Foods has been providing expert resources and education about the vaccine to team members.
 This information is available in multiple languages and team members also have access to a hotline to ask questions.
 In addition to offering free, on-site vaccinations, the company also recently announced that it is compensating workers for up to four hours of regular pay if they are vaccinated outside of their normal shift or through an external source.

 Tyson Foods’ vaccination efforts are the latest in a series of measures the company has taken to fight COVID-19.
 Since the spring of 2020, the company invested hundreds of millions of dollars to transform its U.S. facilities with protective measures, from walk-through temperature scanners and workstation dividers to social distance monitors and always-on testing, as well as provide additional team member pay and benefits.
 Tyson Foods has also expanded its health services staff, added a chief medical officer and plans to pilot health clinics for team members and their families early this year.

 Tyson Foods continues to experience success in its efforts to protect workers from the virus.
 The incidence of the virus involving the company’s U.S. team members remains very low.